UVU wraps up the regular season at Bakersfield next Saturday at 2 p.m. MT.

-Cathy Nixon is entering her 18th year as the head coach of Utah Valley women's basketball in 2012-13.
+Cathy Nixon is entering her 19th year as the head coach of Utah Valley women's basketball in 2013-14.
 During her tenure, Nixon's teams have consistently displayed hard work and character, on and off the court.
-Nixon spent the past eight seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics, and now she shifts those attentions to UVU's first season of WAC play.
+Nixon spent the past 10 seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics, and now she shifts those attentions to UVU's first season of WAC play.

 Last season, Nixon led Utah Valley into its first season as members of the WAC.
 The Wolverines finished 7-23 overall and were eighth in the WAC behind a 4-12 conference mark.
 UVU, as the No. 7 seed, was edged in overtime by second-seeded Bakersfield, 65-63, in the first round of the WAC Tournament.
 Two players were named to the WAC All-Tournament team in redshirt sophomore Katie Kuklok and true freshman Rhaiah Spooner-Knight.
 In addition, five student-athletes were named to the WAC All-Academic team.